puma/puma-dev/README.md

 ### Coming from Pow

 By default, puma-dev uses the domain `.pdev` to manage your apps, so that it doesn't interfer with a pow installation.
 If you want to have puma-dev take over for pow entirely, just run `puma-dev -pow`.
 Puma-dev will now use the `.dev` domain and look for apps in `~/.pow`.

+### Purging

+If you would like to have puma-dev stop all the apps (for resource issues or because an app isn't restarting properly), you can send `puma-dev` the signal `USR1`.
+The easiest way to do that is:

+`pkill -USR1 puma-dev`